 Potential chemical energy is a form of potential energy related to the structural arrangement of atoms or molecules.
-This arrangement may be the result of chemical bonds between molecules.
+This arrangement can be the result of chemical bonds between the molecules.
 The chemical energy of a substance can be transformed into other forms of energy by chemical reaction.

-The similar term of chemical potential is used to indicate the potential of a substance to undergo a change of configuration, in the form of chemical reaction, spatial transport, particle exchange with a reservoir.
+The similar chemical potential term is used to indicate the potential of a substance to undergo a configuration change, in the form of chemical reaction, space transport, particle exchange with a reservoir.

 Examples of chemical energy

-- Combustion of a fuel.
-An example of this case is when we burn a fuel and obtain thermal energy in the form of heat.
+- The combustion of a fuel.
+We have an example of this case when burning a fuel and obtaining thermal energy in the form of heat.

 - Digestion by a living organism.
-Food, through certain reactions in the stomach become chemical energy for the body.
+Food, through certain reactions in the stomach, is converted into chemical energy for the organism.

-- Photosynthesis.
-Green plants derive energy by transforming solar energy into chemical energy in photosynthesis, electrical energy can be converted into chemical energy through electrochemical reactions.
+- The photosíntesi.
+Green plants obtain energy by transforming solar energy into chemical energy in photosynthesis, electrical energy can be converted into chemical energy through electrochemical reactions.

 Last review: November 25, 2016Back